Latvian National Armed Forces: Conscription

-On 5 April 2023, Latvia decided to re-introduce compulsory national defense service in response to the ongoing Russian invasion in Ukraine.
+On 5 April 2023, Latvia decided to reintroduce compulsory national defense service in response to the ongoing Russian invasion in Ukraine.
 Conscripted personnel will have to serve in the Latvian National Armed Forces for at least 11 months.
 The law foresees two types of service: military and alternative (civil service).
 Males born after 1 January 2004, are subject to mandatory service, while males and females aged 18 to 27 can apply voluntarily.
 The law exempts certain individuals, including those whose health status does not comply with service requirements, sole guardians of children, sole caretakers of dependents, and those who have served in a different country if they have dual citizenship.
 In the first two rounds of conscription, Latvian military had enough volunteers and didn't need to resort to random selection.
 On 27 August 2024, Latvian defense minister Andris Sprūds initiated the discussion on conscription of women by 2028.